spencertipping/divergence.rebase/README.markdown

-Rebase is a Divergence module that provides operator overloading and syntactic macros.
+Rebase is a Divergence module that provides operator overloading and syntactic macros in pure JavaScript.
+There are a few relatively unobtrusive limitations (see Caveats below), but it is able to run on its own source code successfully.

 # Operator overloading